antonhornquist/r/README.md

 - Arbitrarily create and connect audio generators and processors (_modules_).
 - Control module parameters from Lua scripting layer.

+## Disclaimer

+- Take care of your ears and speakers.

 ## Commands

 - `new ss <modulename> <moduletype>` - creates a uniquely named module of given type (refer to section "Modules" for available types).